jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 node_risk = [avg + margin * std^{1/sensitivity}] / 2
 ```

-The two parameters: **margin**​ and **sensitivity**​, impact the amount of risk due to bandwidth variation.
+The two parameters: **margin**​ and **sensitivity**​, impact the node risk due to bandwidth variation.
 To magnify the impact of low variations, the **std** quantity is raised to a fractional power with the **sensitivity** parameter being the root power, while the **margin** parameter scales the variation quantity.

 The recommended values for the margin​ and sensitivity parameters are 1 and 2, respectively.
 Each of the two added terms is bounded between 0 and 1.
 Then, dividing by 2 normalizes the node risk between 0 and 1.

-Then, if the **node_risk** is higher than the `RiskThreshold` defined in the scheduler config file, the node is removed and not considered for scoring.
+Then, if the **node_risk** is higher than the `RiskThreshold` defined in the plugin config file, the node is removed and not considered for scoring.

 ```go
 func (rs *resourceStats) evaluateRisk(margin float64, sensitivity float64, riskThreshold float64) bool {